BALASUBRAMANIYAN-S/BALASUBRAMANIYAN-S/README.md

 I am a **Full Stack Developer** and an **Electronics and Communication Engineering** graduate (2021–2025) from Mookambigai College of Engineering.
 I specialize in building scalable web applications, robust RESTful APIs, and seamless IoT integrations.

 * **Recognition:** Honored with the **Best Technical Student Award** in the ECE department, reflecting my dedication to hardware-software integration and hands-on problem-solving.
-* **What I Build:** I design and deploy complex, full-scale platforms—ranging from comprehensive IT asset management systems to dynamic hotel booking engines and smart hardware monitors.
+* **What I Build:** I build scalable full-stack applications, AI-powered solutions, automation systems, and practical engineering projects that solve real-world problems.
 * **Design Philosophy:** I prioritize clean architecture and minimalist, highly functional user interfaces that deliver a professional, accessible user experience.

 ### Technical Expertise